-The Company determined the transaction price totaled \$40.0 million, which was the upfront payment of \$30.0 million and \$10.0 million milestone payment.
+The Company determined the transaction price totaled \$40.0 million, which was the upfront payment of \$30.0 million and first milestone payment of \$10.0 million.
 The Company has excluded any future milestone or shared revenue payments from this transaction price to date based on probability.
-The Company has allocated the \$40.0 million transaction price to its one distinct performance obligation.
-Revenue will be recognized using a proportional performance method in relation to the completion of the HOPE-3 clinical study, Cohort A arm, to determine the extent of progress towards completion.
+Revenue related to this performance obligation has been recognized using a proportional performance method in relation to the completion of the HOPE-3 clinical study, Cohort A arm, to determine the extent of progress towards completion.
 Under this method, the transaction price is recognized over the contract's entire performance period using a cost percentage per patient visit relative to the total estimated cost of patient visits.
+As of December 31, 2024, all of the \$40.0 million has been recognized as revenue.